Time For Gold And Miners

 Investment is all about probabilities and future events can alter outcomes and expectations.
 The odds are good that gold seems to be the asset of choice now for accumulation based on the reasons stated.

 Both gold and miners deserve a place as value investment assets.
-Gold as a cash equivalent; and miners as stock holdings.
+Gold as a cash equivalent and miners as stock holdings.

 Timing appears to be favorable for both short and long term.